desmondho0000/Time-Series-Stock-Price-Prediction/README.md

 having a similar accuracy value which is MAPE 0.31, MSE 0.024 and RMSE 0.16.
 Therefore, LSTM model is the best model on this paper for prediction stock market price compare with other ARIMA model.

 Models MSE MAE RMSE MAPE
 LSTM 0.0247096 0.1213672 0.1571928 0.0318378
 ARIMA 3.5613131 1.5105113 1.8871441 0.5049844
 Auto-ARIMA 10.537212 2.6749127 3.2183127 0.8731278
-Table 1 Model Evaluation with ARIMA and LSTM

 Analysis Results
 To sum up, this project mainly focuses on studying the movement of Top Glove (7113.KL)